Upper Endoscopy Baltimore: GERD/Reflux Procedures in Maryland

 How Do I Prepare for Upper Endoscopy?

-Tell your doctor if you are pregnant, have a lung or heart condition, or if you are allergic to any medications before undergoing an upper endoscopy in Baltimore, Maryland.
+Tell your doctor if you are pregnant, have a lung or heart condition, or if you are allergic to any medications before undergoing an upper endoscopy.

 Also, tell your doctor if you have: